Russia probably sabotaged fighter jets before delivery to Ukraine

 According to the report, the technicians, who worked at a Slovakian air force base until the end of 2022, had access to the jets and appear to have damaged some parts before their delivery to the Ukrainian capital of Kiev.
 Slovak Defense Minister Jaroslav Nad said loudly The Kyiv Independentthe jets are “flyable, but that doesn’t mean they’re combat-capable.”
 Also The Business Insider and TheTelegraph reported about it.

 Nad added that the defects in the jets “occurred only in the parts that were entered by Russians”.
 The technicians were hired on a long-term contract to perform major repairs on Soviet-era jets.
-The damage should be repairable, so Nad.
+However, the damage should be repairable, according to Nad.
 According to him, Ukraine has the resources to fix the shortcomings and make the jets fully operational.

 Sabotaged warplanes for Ukraine – but repairs are possible